codingepaduli/codingepaduli/content/interesting/Developing.md

 [paiza.IO](https://paiza.io/en/) - Online editors and compilers for PHP/Java/C++... \
 [What is Istio?](https://opensource.com/article/18/9/what-istio) - a service mesh can help to manage your microservice deployments - Opensource.com\
 [Anbox](https://www.2daygeek.com/anbox-best-android-emulator-for-linux/) - Easy Way To Run Android Apps On Linux | 2daygeek.com\
+[Waydroid](https://waydro.id/) - a full Android system in a container right to your GNU/Linux desktop\
 [infracost/infracost](https://github.com/infracost/infracost) - hourly and monthly cost estimates for a Terraform or AWS project\
 [CopperheadOS](https://opensource.com/article/18/1/copperheados-delivers-mobile-freedom-privacy-and-security) - Security features, installing apps, and more | Opensource.com\